PM ‘sorry for believing Mandelson’s lies’ as he apologises to Epstein’s victims

 In the face of a mutiny from Labour MPs – led by former deputy prime minister Angela Rayner – the Government on Wednesday backed down and ceded control to Parliament’s Intelligence and Security Committee to decide what could be released into the public domain.

-The release could be delayed because the Metropolitan Police has asked the Government not to publish documents that would “undermine” the investigation into the peer’s passing of confidential government information to Epstein.
+The release could be delayed because the Metropolitan Police has asked the Government not to publish documents that would “undermine” the investigation into allegations the peer passed confidential government information to Epstein in 2009, while he was business secretary in Gordon Brown’s government.

 Labour MP Simon Opher said: “We promised to put trust back into politics after years of Tory sleaze – not perpetuate it.
 The publication of the correspondence around the appointment of Mandelson should obviously be as open as possible.